mbabynames search ✿

 Hollis Grace

-The meaning of Hollis is "noble and strong"; Grace is "grace, elegance".
+The meaning of Hollis is "near the holly"; Grace is "grace, elegance".
 There is a natural balance between the two.
 Grace (1 syllable) provides a firm close after the longer Hollis.

 Hollis Marie